SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications SelenioFlex.md

 ### Transcode Settings

 This page allows you to configure important transcode settings.
 You can among others set the task priority by clicking on the **Set Transcode Task Priority** button and changing the **Transcode Task ID for Priority** and the **Priority**.
-If you click the **Move Snap Shot File** buttonafter you have set parameters such as **New Full Path**, **Move Physical File** etc., you can move the snap shot file.
+If you click the **Move Snap Shot File** button after you have set parameters such as **New Full Path**, **Move Physical File** etc., you can move the snap shot file.

 Via the **Submit Transcode Task** page button you can add video and audio sources to the respective tables.
 With the buttons **Add Video Source**, **Add Audio Source** and **Submit Transcode Task**, the task can be submitted to the device.
 In addition to this, various other parameters such as **Transcode Asset ID**, **Transcode Metadata Type** and **Asset Piece ID** can be set on this page.